La plus précieuse des marchandises animated film by Michel Hazanavicius: review and trailer

 Michel Hazanavicius was back at the Cannes Film Festival 2024 with La plus précieuse des marchandises, his first animated film in official competition.
 To be seen in cinemas from November 20, 2024.

-La plus précieuse des marchandises, directed by Michel Hazanavicius, is one of the most eagerly awaited animated films of the year, due for release on November 20, 2024.
+La plus précieuse des marchandises, directed by Michel Hazanavicius, is one of the most eagerly awaited animated films of the year.
 Adapted from Jean-Claude Grumberg's novel of the same name, the film has already captivated audiences at festivals such as Cannes and Annecy.
 Tackling the Holocaust through a poetic and moving fable, Hazanavicius succeeds with rare mastery in combining the harshness of history with the beauty of animation.

 Set during the Second World War, the story tells of a couple of lumberjacks who survive in the forest near the tracks where deportation trains pass.
 One day, the wife, desperate to have a child, finds a baby thrown from a train carrying Jewish deportees and decides to save it, despite her husband's fierce opposition.
 Her husband, who describes the deportees as "heartless", initially refuses to share their misery with the child.
 This poignant tale, which combines the elements of a fairy tale with those of a historical drama, explores universal themes such as hope, compassion and survival in the face of the unspeakable.